nishantvarma/dotfiles/README.md

-Dotfiles for a minimalistic Linux system.
+Dotfiles for a minimal Linux system.

 - Distro: Any
 - Wm: 2bwm, rio